daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 ```

 #### 2.2.3 Transmission of the H/W status data
-A hardware should transmit its status and the valid time of the status data periodically.
-When Thing+ fails to get the status data of a specific H/W within the valid time period, Thing +defines its status as the error status
+Hardware should transmit its status and the valid time of the status data periodically.
+When Thing+ fails to get the status data of a specific piece of H/W within the valid time period, Thing+ defines its status using the error status
 >­ Transmit the H/W Status Data

 ```javascript